livestyle/client/README.md

 ## Events reference

 It is not required that client consumer should handle all listed events.
-This list is simply a reference supported events.
+Below is a list of available events:

 * `connect` — client connected to server.
 * `disconnect` — client disconnected from server.